SK Telecom Co.,Ltd (NYSE:SKM) Rating Lowered to Hold at StockNews.com

-StockNews.com cut shares of SK Telecom Co.,Ltd (NYSE:SKM – Get Rating) from a buy rating to a hold rating in a report released on Friday.
+SK Telecom Co.,Ltd (NYSE:SKM – Get Rating) was downgraded by stock analysts at StockNews.com from a “buy” rating to a “hold” rating in a report issued on Saturday.

 SK Telecom Co.,Ltd Company Profile